General Rules and Regulations for studying in France

 This is the European adaptation of the student card.
 It offers several advantages:

-- Administrative documents are digitized and available in one place.
-Students can update their profiles and documents more quickly and easily.
+• Administrative documents are digitized and available in a single location.
+Students can update their profile and documents more quickly and easily.

-- It provides access to various services on campus.
+• It provides access to various campus services.

 Contribution to Student and Campus Life (CVEC)